dbafromthecold/SqlServerChaosEngineering/PITCHME.md

     - Testing our restores
 - Monitoring<br>
     - When were we alerted?
+- User error<br>
+    - Running an UPDATE statement without a WHERE clause
 - Diaster Recovery<br>
     - When did we last test our DR strategy?
 @ulend